Whale-Finance-Blockchain/whale-finance/README.md

 ### Technology

 - Frontend: We used typescrit + tailwind css + vite.js to deploy more fast and be adjusted to our web3 project, that does not have backend
-- Contracts: We use ERC 6551 to allow managers to hold assets from investor and control them.
+- Contracts: We use ERC 6551 to allow managers to control assets from investor at the same time that the assets are safe in a different address.
+This ERC allows an nft owner to have control over an account, but with customizable features, such as limitations to the possible transactions made.
+The WhaleFinance contract implements the ERC721 tokens (NFT) and creates the controllable addresses, which we call Safe Accounts.
+Also, every fund has a quota (or share), which is an ERC20 token, also deployed when the NFT is created.
+With these features, the investors are able to invest with a stablecoin (say ZUSD) and get 1:1 quotas in exchange.
+When the fund is open to trades, the manager can interact with Zeniq Swap to make profits, using the assets available in the Safe Account.
+After maturation time, the investor can redeem their yields, with profits or loss.

 ### Folder Structure